sbobovyc/CM2Tools/README.md

  - Python 3

 To view the help message of scripts:
-python brz_magick.py -h
+python3 brz_magick.py -h

 To extract a brz file:
+python3 brz_magick.py -x my_file.brz

+To extract a brz file to a specific directory:
-python brz_magick.py -x my_file.brz
+python3 brz_magick.py -x my_file.brz -o C:\Some\other\path

 To compress a directory with files into brz:
-python brz_magick.py -c mydir
+python3 brz_magick.py -c mydir

-To dump mdr file to OBJ and manifest:
+To dump mdr file to OBJ:
+python3 unmdr.py crate1.mdr

+To only parse mdr:
-python unmdr.py crate1.mdr
+python3 unmdr.py -p crate1.mdr

-To mutate mdr file:
-python mdr_mutator.py crate1_manifest.json --outdir "C:\Users\sbobovyc\Documents\Battlefront\Combat Mission\Black Sea\User Data\Mods"